 HABC will review its schedule of utility allowances each year.
 Between annual reviews, HABC will revise the utility allowance schedule if there is a rate change that by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rates on which such allowances were based.
-Adjustments to resident payments as a result of such changes shall be retroactive to the first day of the month following the month in which the last rate change taken into account in such revision became effective.
-Such rate changes shall not be subject to the 60 day notice requirement.
+Adjustments to resident payments because of such changes shall be retroactive to the first day of the month following the month in which the last rate change considered in such revision became effective.
+Such rate changes shall not be subject to the 60-day notice requirement.